JerryI/wljs-docs/docs/wlx/interpeter.md

 - [wljs-inputs](https://github.com/JerryI/wljs-inputs) UI elements

 :::note
-Since WLJS Frontend actually provides some helper functions, one should use those libraries carefully, because not all features listed can be used without a real frontend.
+Those libraries are borrowed from WLJS Frontend with some limitations.
 :::

 ## Usage